cybalex/oauth_server/README.md

 ====
 About
 ----
-cybalex/oauth-server is a stand-alone lightweight oauth2 server, based on [symfony skeleton](https://github.com/symfony/skeleton/releases) and [fos oauth server bundle](https://github.com/FriendsOfSymfony/FOSOAuthServerBundle).
+cybalex/oauth-server is a stand-alone lightweight oauth2 server microservice, based on [symfony skeleton](https://github.com/symfony/skeleton/releases) and [fos oauth server bundle](https://github.com/FriendsOfSymfony/FOSOAuthServerBundle).

 [![Build Status](https://travis-ci.org/cybalex/oauth_server.svg?branch=master)](https://travis-ci.org/cybalex/oauth_server)
 [![Coverage](https://codecov.io/gh/cybalex/oauth_server/branch/master/graph/badge.svg)](https://codecov.io/gh/cybalex/oauth_server)

+This microservice provides only authentication (issues tokens).
+It is supposed that this microservice will use the same DB as the application, which endpoints are to be secured with oauth.
+So it is needed to setup oauth client on the application side.

 Installation
 ----